*The application window for Royce Accelerator Tokens has now closed*

-Royce Accelerator Tokens provide funding for UK SMEs to solve tactical materials challenges and explore potential larger R&D opportunities.
+Royce Accelerator Tokens provide funding for UK SMEs to solve an existing materials challenge.

 Accelerator Tokens are awarded to support SMEs, reduce the cost barrier of exploratory projects, and help to grow confidence for future collaborations.
 Once awarded, Tokens can be redeemed at any Royce Partner for equipment access, technical support and relevant consultancy services.

-• Tokens can be redeemed against equipment access and related project support at any Royce Partner
+• Tokens can be redeemed against equipment access at any Royce Partner

 How to apply